Change Control Process: A Step-by-Step Guide to Managing Project Changes Efficiently

 How Change Control Process Differs from Change Control Management?

 Change control process and change control management are two distinct concepts.
+The difference between change control and change management is that change control is a formalized subset within the broader scope of change management.
 One is responsible for the technical aspects of a project while the other is responsible for organizational change.

 On the other hand, change management is responsible for dealing with the human and organizational aspects.
-A change management helps the team to navigate easily through the multitude of changes that are happening around them and acts as a guiding force.
+A change management plan serves as the overarching strategy that helps the team to navigate easily through the multitude of changes that are happening around them and acts as a guiding force.
 Rather than the technical aspects, change management focuses on the goals, vision, strategy, and organizational culture.
-Change management deals with organizational transformation.
+Change management deals with organizational transformation and oversees change initiatives as examples of organizational changes managed under its scope.

 Benefits of a Change Control Process